2009 Norwegian parliamentary election: Labour

 According to various opinion poll measurements, by late 2008 the Norwegian Labour Party was no longer the largest party in Norway.
 The Norstat poll for the Norwegian Broadcasting Corporation (NRK) showed the Progress Party at 30.6%, while the Labour Party had declined to 26%.
 By September 2008 Labour had increased to 29.5%, while the Progress Party decreased to 29.2%.
 By early September, an opinion poll by Synovate put the Labour Party at 33.8%, while the Progress Party had continued to decrease to 21.4%.

 After announcing their plans to tighten national immigration policy, the Labour Party gained a further 2.5% in an opinion poll done by In Fact for Verdens Gang, while the Progress Party decreased by 1.8%.
 Two out of three Norwegians claimed that they agreed with the new "tightening" of the immigration policy.
 Later, in a controversial statement, Labour Party secretary Raymond Johansen said "Siv Jensen is the biggest threat to the Norwegian oil industry", claiming that the Progress Party's oil drilling policy in Lofoten would be a mistake.

 Prime Minister and leader of the Labour Party Jens Stoltenberg stated that Labour would campaign for a renewed majority for the ruling Red-Green Coalition, consisting of Labour, the Socialist Left and the Centre Party.
 The consequences were less clear if the ruling coalition were to lose its majority—the coalition was unlikely to remain in power as a minority government.
 The Norwegian newspaper, Verdens Gang claimed in March 2008 that the Labour Party could form a minority government on its own if the ruling coalition should lose its parliamentary majority.
 The county mayor of Sør-Trøndelag, Tore O. Sandvik, was quoted as supporting this option.
 During a debate, however, Stoltenberg said that a non-socialist majority would yield a non-socialist government.

 The Labour Party gathered 35.4% of the popular vote, which was an increase of 2.7% and resulted in three additional seats in parliament.
 This led to the continuation of the Red-Green Coalition government.
-After the election, many opposition leaders believed that the government would collapse because of the Labour Party constantly riding roughshod over their coalition partners.
-In an opinion poll in November, two months after the election, all parties continued to decrease, leading many to speculate that the coalition was "slipping".
+After the election, a number of opposition leaders believed that the government would collapse because of the Labour Party constantly riding roughshod over their coalition partners.
+In an opinion poll in November, two months after the election, all parties continued to decrease, leading some to speculate that the coalition was "slipping".